 There are two general methods accepted to determine safe electromagnetic field operating limits:

-Method 1 uses measured electric and magnetic field levels and is the simplest way to confirm compliance, although the most conservative.
+Method 1 uses ambient measured electric and magnetic field levels and is the simplest way to confirm compliance, although very conservative.
 These fields can simply be measured using a field meter in any area that would be exposed to a human.
 If the measured field levels are below the specified reference level, then the RF exposure level is considered safe and the requirements met.

 In method 2, compliance is determined by showing that any RF exposure does not exceed limits set for SAR and induced electric field (sometimes referred to as “Basic Restrictions”).
 For higher frequency ranges (above a few MHz), techniques have been developed and approved using basic fluids that mimic the EM properties of the human body to measure SAR.
 For lower frequencies, measurement methods have not yet been approved so validated simulation models must be used to show compliance.
 Both SAR and Ei limits must be met.
-Most of the world dealing with cell phones understands SAR very well but haven’t dealt much with Ei.
-The reason for this is simple, above 1 to 2 MHz, SAR is the dominant limit and the Ei is so much lower in comparison that it can be neglected (see figure below).
+Many people are familiar with cell phones and are familiar with or understand SAR very well; however, not many people are familiar Ei.
+The reason for this is simple: above 1 to 2 MHz, SAR is the dominant limit and the Ei is so much lower in comparison that it can be neglected (see figure below).
 Below 1-2 MHz the Ei is the dominant restriction that must be met, and SAR becomes negligible in comparison.

 Some people say that lower frequencies are safer to the human body because of SAR.
 So is the 100 kHz~200 kHz lower frequency wireless power (Qi) safer than the 6.78 MHz higher frequency wireless power (AirFuel Magnetic Resonance)?